HEC Paris: HEC Paris Innovation and Entrepreneurship Institute

-The HEC Paris Entrepreneurship & Innovation Institute is an institute created to promote Innovation and Entrepreneurship at HEC Paris.
+The HEC Paris Innovation & Entrepreneurship Institute is an institute created to promote Innovation and Entrepreneurship at HEC Paris.
 The institute is part of Station F and is located both in Paris and Jouy-en-Josas.
 Around 500 students are enrolled in classes over the three degrees (Master of Science X-HEC Entrepreneurs; Master of Science in Innovation and Entrepreneurship and Executive Master of Science in Innovation an Entrepreneurship) of the school year.
 The institute works with the Polytechnic Institute of Paris (more specifically École polytechnique) and Coursera.
-Courses taught through the institute include Creativity, Global Entrepreneurship, Entrepreneurial Marketing, New Venture Creation, Venture Finance, Entrepreneurial Selling and Social Entrepreneurship.
+Courses taught through the institute include Creativity, Global Entrepreneurship, Entrepreneurial Marketing, New Venture Creation, Venture Finance, Entrepreneurial Selling and social entrepreneurship.

 The institute has several programs for undergraduate and graduate students as well as for faculty to promote the concept of entrepreneurship.
 Several initiatives that the institute has started has raised awareness for both entrepreneurship and innovation in both the community of Jouy-en-Josas and throughout the country.

+The institute is ranked eighth in the Financial Times "Europe's leading start-up hubs" ranking 2026.

+In 2026, the Managing Director of the Institute is Inge Kerkloh-Devif.